omer2345/ioam-ipv6-demo/README.md

 - Linux with IOAM-enabled kernel (6.1+ or patched)
 - `iproute2` fork with IOAM support
 - Rebuilt `tracepath` (from iputils) with `tracepath.c` replaced

 ---

+## 🧠 Credits

+Originally based on `tracepath` by Alexey Kuznetsov.
+Extended by Omer Reuven to support IOAM decoding, Linux namespace simulation, and diagnostic tooling for research use.

+---